The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 The red line marks the border of Herodotus' Scythia.

 The highest density of Bulgarian place names is observed in western Ukraine.
-Bulgars dwelled here since the time of the Corded Ware culture (CWC) and became successively creators of Komarsv and Vysotska cultures.
-They also have to be referred to early sites of the Scythian culture.
-Poland's territory was also inhabited by Bulgars since the time of CWC, but Scythian settlements are absent here.
+The Bulgars dwelled here since the the Corded Ware culture (CWC) time and became successively creators of Komariv and Vysotska cultures.
+The Bulgars dwelled in Poland since the time of the CWC, but there are few Scythian settlements here.
 They are concentrated mainly in Eastern Poland, where a Scythian hillfort was discovered near the village of Khotyniec in 2016, dating by radiocarbon analysis of the 8th century BC.
 The archaeological finds of the Scythian type in the rest of the territory can be left by the Scythians during single robbery raids.
 A large concentration of finds of the Scythian type is observed in Transylvania, but place names do not indicate the mass Scythian penetration here.
-Scattered place names on the Romanian territory, decrypted by means of the Chuvash language may refer to the middle of the first millennium AD.
+Scattered place names on the Romanian territory, decrypted using the Chuvash language may refer to the middle of the first millennium AD.

 It is known that when some people capture territories formerly inhabited by other nationalities, the names of the localities (toponyms) used by the original settlers are most often preserved by new settlers.
 A striking example of this throughout history is the fact that many of the place names in North America are of Indian origin, including the names of such large cities as Chicago and Ottawa, both of Algonquian origin (COMRIE B. 2000: 5).

 The same applies to other geographic features.
-In addition, there were always such remote places, where nomads did not get and the indigenous population remained there until the time of the mass invasion of new migrants.
+In addition, there were always such remote places, where nomads did not get and the indigenous population remained there until the mass invasion of new migrants.
 The difficulty lies in the fact that when searching Scythian settlements, we use the Chuvash language, which belongs to the Turkic group, but the Turks among the newcomers were quite a few.
-Tribes of Pechenegs, Cumans and Tatars inhabited the steppes of Ukraine in turn, and Turkic-speaking Greeks, the so-called Urums inhabit the coast of the Black Sea till now.
+Tribes of Pechenegs, Cumans, and Tatars inhabited the steppes of Ukraine in turn, and Turkic-speaking Greeks, the so-called Urums inhabit the coast of the Black Sea till now.
 All they could leave their traces in the toponymy.
 To distinguish them from place names of Bulgarian origin can be difficult.
-For example, the names of settlements Temyrivka, Kardash, or river Ingul and Sura can be deciphered by means of the Chuvash and other Turkic languages.
-However, the Chuvash language is sufficiently different from other Turkic ones phonologically and its vocabulary has a lot of the original words, which are absent in other Turkic languages.
-Conversely, some clearly Turkic names have no good Chuvash matches (Saksagan', Tashlyk).
-This fact facilitates the search, however, some of the place names, which can be decrypted only by means of the Chuvash language, can occur since the time of the Khazar Khaganate, when the Bulgars populated the same place as their ancestors.
-Additional research should and can separate out all place names such which refer to Scythian times.
-Everything this can be added that during colonization of the steppe immigrants from other places could bring names of their previous settlements.
-For example, the name Chuguev has its correspondence with Chuguevka in the steppes.
+For example, the names of settlements Temyrivka, Kardash, or rivers Ingul and Sura can be deciphered using the Chuvash and other Turkic languages.
+However, the Chuvash language is sufficiently different from other Turkic ones phonologically and its vocabulary has many original words, which are absent in other Turkic languages.
+Conversely, some Turkic names have no good Chuvash matches (Saksagan', Tashlyk).
+This fact facilitates the search, however, some of the place names, which can be decrypted only using the Chuvash language, can occur since the time of the Khazar Khaganate, when the Bulgars populated the same place as their ancestors.
+Additional research should and can separate all place names such which refer to Scythian times.
+We can add that during the colonization of the steppe immigrants from other places could bring names of their previous settlements.
+For example, the name Chuhuiv has its correspondence with Chuhuivka in the steppes.
 This is an additional complication, but there are few such cases.

-With these considerations, work has been begun for searching "dark" place names, incomprehensible for Ukrainians, in the steppes of Ukraine, by means of the Chuvash and later Old English and other languages.
+With these considerations, work has been begun for searching "dark" place names, incomprehensible for Ukrainians, in the steppes of Ukraine, using the Chuvash and later Old English and other languages.
 Such geographical objects were found in more than five hundred.
 We may speak more confidently about the origin of their names when settlements are located in clusters or form chains.
 Several such chains are seen on the map.
 No doubt they mark the path of migrants and give an idea of its course.
-We can assume that the relocation had long-term nature by small groups, and there was no movement of large numbers of people simultaneously.
+We can assume that the relocation had a long-term nature by small groups, and there was no movement of large numbers of people simultaneously.
 Settlements in turn were based in convenient locations at a distance of 15-20 kilometers from each other, and sometimes even less.
 Thus settlers tried not to lose contact with each other.
-Obviously, none led this process, and the direction of movement was determined by geographical conditions – mainly by watersheds.
+None led this process, and the direction of movement was determined by geographical conditions – mainly by watersheds.
 Clusters of settlements often consist of three or four units.
-The only case of a large agglomeration is a group of settlements in the Donbas, which center lies near the city of Stakhanov.
-Here, 15-20 settlements and four rivers that have clearly not Slavic names are located in an area of approximately 1000 square kilometers.
-First, the Chuvash language was used for description, but all of a sudden, it was found that the name of the village of Vergulevka in Perevalsk district of Luhansk Region corresponds well to the OE. wergulu "nettle".
+The only case of a large agglomeration is a group of settlements in the Donbas, whose center lies near the city of Stakhanov (Kadiivka).
+Here, 15-20 settlements and four rivers with Not-Slavic names are located in an area of approximately 1000 square kilometers.
+First, the Chuvash language was used for description, but all of a sudden, it was found that the name of the village of Vergulevka in the Perevalsk district of Luhansk Region corresponds well to the OE. wergulu "nettle".
 Origin of the word F. Holthausen notes as "vague" (HOLTHAUSEN F. 1974: 391), but we can assume that it is related to Latin. *vĭrgĕlla "a little twig", which W. Meyer-Lübke restores according to several Romance languages (MEYER-LÜBKE W. 1992: 782).
-Since traces of Romance languages in the toponymy of Donbas were not found one may assume that the name of the settlement that once existed on the site Vergulivka was given by Anglo-Saxons.
+Since traces of Romance languages in the toponymy of Donbas were not found, one may assume that the name of the settlement once existed on the site Vergulivka was given by Anglo-Saxons.
 Their presence nearby, namely in the Kharkiv Region is confirmed by toponymy.
 As for the origin of the Old English word, it should be considered as an Italic substrate on the common ancestral home of Italics and Anglo-Saxons.

 After the discovery of one reliable Anglo-Saxon place name, an attempt was made to find others nearby.
 They have been found, although not in large numbers.
 Most confidently we can talk about the Anglo-Saxon origin of the name of the river Mius River.